abhishek1796/Naive-Bayes/README.md

 # Naive-Bayes
 Naive Bayes methods are a set of supervised learning algorithms based on applying Bayes’ theorem with the “naive” assumption of conditional independence between every pair of features given the value of the class variable.

+1) Objectives of this is to build a classification model using Naive Bayes for salary data

+Data Description:

+age -- age of a person
+workclass	-- A work class is a grouping of work education	-- Education of an individuals maritalstatus -- Marital status of an individulas occupation	 -- occupation of an individuals relationship -- race --  Race of an Individual sex --  Gender of an Individual capitalgain --  profit received from the sale of an investment capitalloss	-- A decrease in the value of a capital asset hoursperweek -- number of hours work per week native -- Native of an individual
+Salary -- salary of an individual